jessivarela/dpbe_l2_pre_registration/README.md

 **Describe all variables you plan to manipulate and the levels or treatment arms of each variable.
 This is not applicable to any observational study.**

+- resynthesized acoustic continua of bafri-pafri, where we will manipulate the VOTs of the /b/ and /p/ sounds.
+-